-Instead of formatting your resume like this, put more content into bullet-format, or split up large paragraphs into two or three smaller paragraphs with some white space in between.
-(Most people are better off using bullets though, and one short paragraph before the bullets to describe the overall role).
+Instead of formatting your resume like the above example, put more content into bullet-format, or split up large paragraphs into two or three smaller paragraphs with some white space in between.
+(Most people are better off using bullets though, and possibly one short paragraph before each set of bullets to describe the overall role).

 For more full resume work history examples, read this article.